samirsahoo007/git/README.md

 _#second command: force push is necessary_

-_git log             # You can see all your commits squashes to one commit_
+`_git log`             # You can see all your commits squashes to one commit_

 ## How to remove/Undo a Commit from your PR
 Suppose you've unwanted commit(pushed by mistake) with a large number of files and you want to remove that...

-$ git rebase -i HEAD~n        #n stands for number of commits you need to view
+`$ git rebase -i HEAD~n`

+`git push -u origin branch_name --force`

-                              # Replace pick with dropto “drop” the commit.
+_#first command: n stands for number of commits you need to view Replace pick with dropto “drop” the commit.
-                              # Don't touch anything else unless you feel highly daring at the time.
+ Don't touch anything else unless you feel highly daring at the time.
 Delete a commit by deleting that particular line.

-$ git push -u origin branch_name --force          # force push is necessary
+_#second command: force push is necessary_

 ### Problem: SSL certificate problem: Unable to get local issuer certificate
 #### Cause